zhang373/zhang373.github.io/_pages/about.md

 Before joining HKUST, I obtained my B.S. degree in Automation, the Department of Electronic and Information Engineering, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/), FYP supervised by [Prof. Lei CHEN](https://seng.hkust.edu.hk/about/people/faculty/lei-chen) and [Dr. Zhao CHEN](https://scholar.google.com/citations?user=hx6qq5QAAAAJ&hl=en) at [HKUST Guangzhou](https://www.hkust-gz.edu.cn/) in 2024.
 I also obtained a dual Bachelor's degree in Accounting (ACCA Track), the Management School, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/), FYP supervised by [Prof. Hong ZHAO](https://som.xjtu.edu.cn/en/info/1112/1146.htm) in 2024.
 During my UG study, I went to the Department of Electrical and Electronic Engineering at [the University of Hong Kong](https://www.hku.hk/) as a government-sponsored exchange student and worked with [Prof. Xiaojuan QI](https://xjqi.github.io/) there.

 My research interest lies in **Human LLM Alignment in Multi-round Dialog / Agentic System**, including (1) accessing LLM's internal pattern to regularize users' behaviours to meet LLM input needs, (2) learning and modeling users' behaviours to do post-training on LLM to overcome users' shortages, and (3) data augmentation and evaluation to support the bidirectional alignment.

-If you are interested in cooperating with me, feel free to drop me an email.
+I am actively looking for Research Intern Positions in the United States, Mainland China, and Hong Kong.
+I am also looking for Academic Cooperation!
 Let's go together to **Make the Impossible Possible and the Possible Easy**.

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 NeuroSync gets UIST 2025 Best Paper `Honorable Mention Award`!
 - *2025.04*: &nbsp;🎉🎉 One cooperation paper and one first-author paper submitted to UIST 2025, Thanks to my coauthors! **They are both accepted!**
 - *2024.10*: &nbsp;🎉🎉 One cooperation paper submitted to CSCW 2025, Thanks to my coauthors!
 Resubmitted to CSCW 2026 as short paper.
 - *2024.09*: &nbsp;🎉🎉 We get Prof. Gan’s follwing up $1m Grant!
 Congratulations wenshuo(yeah this is me), teammates(jindu, haobo) and PI(Dr.Linping YUAN and Dr.Jun HAN)!